Lower Priced Previews Available November 29th - Dec 5th!

-An Associate Artist with LPT for over twenty years with nearly fifty productions.
-He reeceived a BA in Music from SDSU and a MA in Music from UCSD, where he studied with world renowned Double Bassist Bertram Turetzky.
+An Associate Artist with Lamb's for over twenty years with nearly fifty productions.
+He received a BA in Music from SDSU and a MA in Music from UCSD, where he studied with world renowned Double Bassist Bertram Turetzky.
 Oliver toured nine years with the US Navy Band and has played for U.S. Presidents Carter, Ford, Reagan, Bush and many foreign dignitaries.
 He has performed at the North Sea Jazz Festival in Holland and the Montreux Jazz Festival in Switzerland with jazz trumpet great Clark Terry.
-Oliver also played the world premiere of a jazz version "A Midsummer Nights Dream", written and directed by drum legend Max Roach.
-He was a double bassist with the La Jolla Symphony Orchestra for five years, three as Principal.
-Favorite LPT productions include Pump Boys and Dinettes, Godspell, American Rhythm, Guys and Dolls, 1776, Quilters, Mixtape, Pippin, Into the Woods, Secret Garden, South Pacific, Hello Dolly, She Loves Me, My Fair Lady, Joe vs the Volcano, Festival of Christmas '13 and of course Joseph..."
-Go, Go, Go Joe!
+Oliver also played the world premiere of a jazz version of "A Midsummer Nights Dream", written and directed by drum legend Max Roach.
+Double bassist with the La Jolla Symphony Orchestra for five years, three as Principal.
+Favorite LPT productions include Boomers, 1776, Quilters, Pippin, Mixtape, Pump Boys and Dinettes, Godspell, American Rhythm, Guys and Dolls, Into the Woods, The Secret Garden, South Pacific, Hello Dolly, She Loves Me, My Fair Lady, Private Lives, The Mystery of Edward Drood, Joe vs the Volcano, Festival of Christmas '13 and Joseph and the Amazing Technicolor Dreamcoat.

 Avery is honored and delighted to be back at LPT as a part of the ongoing tradition of Festival of Christmas!
 You last saw Avery when she was 5, performing as “Posey “ in “Christmas On My Mind” with her big sister.
 Now all grown up and in 6th grade, she attends middle school in Escondido and enjoys horseback riding, dance and modeling.
 Some of her credits include “Young Terk” in Tarzan & “Ginger” in Zombie Prom.
 Many thanks to this amazing artistic team, the great cast, her family, friends and instructors for supporting her dream of performing.
 Merry Christmas everyone!